nickc1/nickc1.github.io/skNLA.md

 ![x_embedded](/assets/nla/embedded_lorenz.png){: .center-image }

-Now that we have embedded the time series, all that is left to do is check the forecast skill as a function of library length.
+Now that we have embed the time series, all that is left to do is check the forecast skill as a function of library length.
 First we split it into a training set and testing set.
 Additionally, we will initiate the class.

 {% highlight python linenos %}
 #split it into training and testing sets